 In low- and middle-income regions, the financial sector is often underdeveloped.
 Businesses and individuals have limited access to basic financial services, such as bank accounts, payment services and credit facilities.

-Across developing countries, it is estimated that 65 million formal micro-, small- and medium-sized enterprises (MSMEs) have unmet financing needs, and about 1.7 billion adults remain unbanked.
+Across developing countries, it is estimated by the International Finance Corporation (IFC) that 65 million formal micro-, small- and medium-sized enterprises (MSMEs) have unmet financing needs, and about 1.7 billion adults remain unbanked.

 Norfund’s impact objectives

 Norfund has the following impact objective for investments in financial institutions: